* Former Board of Directors member of the Puerto Rican Legal Defense and Education Fund

 * Former judge on the U.S. District Court for the Southern District of New York

-- Was nominated by President Bill Clinton to serve as a federal judge on the U.S. Court of Appeals for the Second Circuit in 1997
+* Was nominated by President Bill Clinton to serve as a federal Appeals Court judge in 1997

-- Nominated for the Supreme Court by President Barack Obama in May 2009; was sworn in as Associate Justice on August 8, 2009
+* Was named to the Supreme Court by President Barack Obama in 2009

 Born in June 1954 to Puerto Rican parents who resided in the Bronx, New York, Sonia Sotomayor earned a bachelor’s degree from Princeton University in 1976.
 During her years at Princeton, she joined two campus organizations whose efforts were devoted chiefly to the celebration of nonwhite ethnic identities.
 She reminisces: “The Puerto Rican group on campus, Acción Puertorriqueña, and the Third World Center provided me with an anchor I needed to ground myself in that new and different world.”
 In April 1974, during her sophomore year, Sotomayor co-chaired Accion Puertorriquena.